cucapra/hbir/docs/overview.md

-the architecture attempts to close the gap between completely reconfigurable architectures (FPGA) and static accelerators (specialized accelerator ASICs) by allowing course-grain reconfiguration to represent three idealized architectures -- massive manycores, vector, and dataflow -- and also a wide range of combinations between them.\
+the architecture attempts to close the gap between completely reconfigurable architectures (FPGA) and static accelerators (specialized accelerator ASICs) by allowing course-grain reconfiguration to represent three idealized architectures---massive manycores, vector, and dataflow---and also a wide range of combinations between them.

 A programmer targeting this architecture will write high-level applications using a wide-range of machine-learning and graph frameworks (such as TensorFlow, PyTorch, and Grappa) and then use our compiler